asifbacchus/ab-nginx/README.md

 # ab-nginx

 Containerized fully-functional implementation of NGINX running on Alpine.
 The container by default is a 'blank slate' that just serves files out of the box.
-Changing configuration, server blocks and content is accomplished with simple bind-mounts using a sensible, simple directory structure.
+Changing configuration, server blocks and content is accomplished with bind-mounts using a sensible, simple directory structure.
 The container auto-detects mounted certificates and switches to TLS automatically.
 [Helper scripts](https://git.asifbacchus.app/ab-docker/ab-nginx/releases) in the git repo make certificate mounting easier, allow for custom docker networks and more.
 The container by default can be used as a Let’s Encrypt endpoint with tools like certbot.

 ## Contents